-It is very important to always travel with travel insurance.
+It is very important to always travel with a travel insurance.
 I have never needed to use it, which I am thankful for.
-But you never know what you will face during a trip.
-Never try to save your money on this.
+But you never know what you will face on a trip.
+I use and recommend the travel insurance World Nomads.
+Click here to get a quote.
+Your health matters, never try to save money on this!

 As you have probably already been told, when you travel to India, be prepared for stomach problems.
 The frequent advice is: to always use bottled water (for drinking and even when brushing your teeth); never eating raw food; avoid street food as much as possible; do not eat too much spicy, etc. But, even if you follow all these directions, it will be difficult not to catch anything.
 On the other hand, you should not be too worried about this.
 Everything will be gone in a couple of days.

 It is also important to protect yourself from mosquitoes.
 Antibacterial gels always come in handy to wash our hands anywhere.
 Toilet paper is not used in India.
 They use water after toilet and it works well.
 But, if you want to use paper, always carry your own.

 Menstrual pads are not good quality and tampons are difficult to find.
 It is best to bring them from home.
 Although I highly recommend to all the ladies reading me that, if you do not already, start using the menstrual cup.
 Without a doubt, one of the best inventions!

 07 | Where to Stay in South India

 India is a country with great offers in accommodations for all wallet sizes.
 You can find everything from expensive hotels to homestays with prices that seem like a joke.